 AMP Citrate comes and goes

-Unfortunately, despite the fact that DMAA was ultimately considered safe in normal doses, industry stalwarts such as the USA Today published hatchet-jobs that completely destroyed the stimulant’s reputation before it had any chance to catch wind (despite being what seems to be quite a pleasant and relatively safe ingredient).
+Unfortunately, despite the argument that its predecessor stim was considered safe in normal doses, industry stalwarts such as the USA Today published hatchet-jobs that completely destroyed the stimulant’s reputation before it had any chance to catch wind (despite being what seems to be quite a pleasant and relatively safe ingredient).